<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-MVH6VT4" height="0" width="0" style="display:none;visibility:hidden">

 • Flush door panel mounting: Features a 1/8” reveal for a sleek, built-in look.

-• High cycle life: Tested for 300,000 cycles, ensuring long-lasting durability.
+• High cycle life: Tested for 300,000 cycles for long-term performance in demanding applications.

 • High load capacity: Supports doors up to 30” wide and 160 lbs.